SHOWTIME: Dr. Joaquin Garcia High debuts bilingual musical for students and families

 The school has made available 34 Spanish translation earpieces for guests.
 Initially installed to assist hard-of-hearing patrons, these headsets will now be used to also accommodate translations.

-The 'High School Musical' will be performed Friday and Saturday at 7 p.m. and Sunday at 2 p.m. in celebration of Mother's Day.
+"High School Musical" will be performed Friday and Saturday at 7 p.m. and Sunday at 2 p.m. in celebration of Mother's Day.